anomdule/anomdule.github.io/_pages/predoc-journey.md

 Relevant Field: Environmental Economics, Development Economics, Program Evaluation, Game Theory.

-## Research Experience

-### Center for Global Sustainability (3+ years)
----
-### World Bank (1 year)

 ## Other Components of My Application

 - **GRE Quantitative:** 160 📚✏️😄 (Around the 50th percentile at the time...Ewww that score.
 Everywhere I looked, people seemed to be scoring 165+ 😭, even my friends at Cornell and Vtech.
 Naturally, I thought, "One more attempt should do it..."
 So I took the GRE four more times.
 Still no 165 but I touched below scores. 🤷‍♂️ Jokes- On the bright side, each attempt ended with sushi 🍣 in the D.C. area, so I'm not entirely convinced I was taking the GRE...
 I might have just been reviewing sushi restaurants. 😅🍱)

-- **Research Writing Sample:** 📄💻 One sole-authored empirical research paper.
-It was only six pages long, but it represented nearly **6–7 months** of work ⏳, plus about **10 pages of supplementary material** 📑.
-Somehow those six pages became the MVP of my application—they carried my Statement of Purpose, featured in almost every interview 🎤, and probably worked harder than I did. 😂
+- **Research Writing Sample:** 📄💻 One solo-authored empirical research paper using causal inference methods.
+It was only six pages long, but it represented nearly 6–7 months of work ⏳, plus about 10 pages of supplementary material 📑.
+Those six pages ended up doing an incredible amount of heavy lifting—they came up in almost every interview 🎤 and probably had a stronger social life than I did. 😂

 - **Recommendation Letters:** ✉️
   - 👨‍🔬👩‍🔬 Two research supervisors (a combination of supervisors from the Center for Global Sustainability and the World Bank, depending on the PhD program in Policy or Economics).